mschuchard/packer-plugin-testinfra/README.md

 ### Communicators

 This plugin currently supports the `ssh` and `docker` communicator types.
-Please ensure that SSH is enabled for the built image if it is not a Docker image.
+It also supports the `winrm` communicator as a beta feature.
+Please ensure that SSH or WinRM is enabled for the built image if it is not a Docker image.

 ## Contributing
 Code should pass all unit and acceptance tests.
 New features should involve new unit tests.